raz2raz/gcd_courseproject/codebook.md

 + 'fBodyBodyGyroJerkMag-std()' was changed to 'fBodyGyroJerkMag-std()'
 + 'fBodyBodyGyroMag-mean()' was changed to 'fBodyGyroMag-mean()'
 + 'fBodyBodyGyroMag-meanFreq()' was changed to 'fBodyGyroMag-meanFreq()'
-12. m_tidy was written out as a comma separated csv, tidy_data.csv, with no row names in the export directory.
+12. m_tidy was written out as a comma separated csv, tidy_data.txt, with no row names in the export directory.